RobinAxelsson/robin-axelsson-web-project/Log-book.md

 Implemented Leaflet map with widgets.\
 Try to get hold of senior advisor\
 **end of day**\
-Input from senior: my Api is meeting custumers expectations.
+Input from senior: my Api is meeting customers expectations.
 #
 Thursday 2021-02-19

 **start of day**\
 Login service,
+trial and error with okta

+**end of day**\
+Managed to embed Okta in my page with some rearrangement of the given method calls.
+Login and logout works but needs to be manually refreshed at the moment.
+This is marked as an ISSUE in GitHub.
+Could work by using an event from oktaLogin-object.

+Javascript starts to get long - session of refactoring and improving comments needed.